RGB-WG/rgb.tech/content/program/_index.md

-Such approach also allows RGB to operate on top of Lightning network, since it can work with any bitcoin transaction, including transactions incorporated into the channel.
+Such approach also allows RGB to operate on top of Lightning network, since it can work with any bitcoin transaction, including transactions incorporated into a channel.
 RGB scripts and state fully exists in the client-side world, not seen from outside (hence privacy) - and not required to be validated by anyone else than the contract participants (hence scalability).